danmalter/danmalter.github.io/_posts/2021-06-07-mlb-openpose.md

 <br>

-Further research can still be done in this area, but the difficulty is having the appropriate input data, whether it be an enhancement to Statcast or video feeds provided by specific players or teams.
-Below are a few examples of how to use this data.
+There are lots of opportunities for further research still to be done in this area, but the difficulty is having the appropriate input data.
+Some options would be for MLB to release video clips of this type for research purposes or to implement this data into MLB’s open-source data as it’s own standalone data source.
+Another option would be to work with teams or individual players to collect video footage during offseason training.
+In regards for use cases of this data, here are a few ideas.

 Player Scouting:
   - OpenPose can be used to measure how closely one player’s pitching or hitting mechanics are relative to another known player.
 By collecting data like angles of body parts, movement, etc. clustering algorithms can be used to measure the similarity between two player’s pitches or swings.
+From a scouting perspective, these types of models can output something along the lines of, “Player A’s swing is 80% similar to Mike Trout”.

 Tracking Mechanics:
-  - Rather than a player or coach going through video one by one, OpenPose technology can be used to better align hundreds of videos all at once.
-If a pitcher is tweaking their mechanics, data from OpenPose can be overlayed to determine how much of a change is occurring and where specifically the change occurs.
+  - Rather than a player or coach going through video one by one, OpenPose technology can be used to better align hundreds or thousands of videos all at once.
+If a pitcher is unknowingly tweaking their mechanics, data from OpenPose can be overlayed to determine how much of a change is occurring and where specifically the change occurs.

 Injury Prevention:
   - By using player movement tracking data, potential models like outlier detection algorithms can be used to detect if a pitcher’s mechanics are differing too much from the norm.
-In this case, some type of alert system can be programmed to allow a pitcher to know that their mechanics have changed in order to prevent a future injury.
+In this case, some type of alert system can be programmed to allow a pitcher to know that their mechanics have changed and hopefully would help to prevent a future injury.
 This type of data can also be used to measure a given pitcher’s mechanics to those that have previously suffered from pitching related injuries.

 Example code to run the above examples can be seen [here](https://github.com/malteranalytics/malteranalytics.github.io/blob/master/research/OpenPose.ipynb){:target="_blank"}.